S. 2503: ROTOR Act

 S. 2503 Common Questions

-Yes.
-Under the ROTOR Act (Section 3), if an agency uses the exception 5 or more times in a calendar month, the FAA Administrator must notify Congress within 14 days.
+If an agency uses the exception five or more times in a single month, the FAA must notify Congress within 14 days.
+The bill also orders a GAO review of how the exceptions are used and annual audits by the Transportation Department's Inspector General.

 Based on S. 2503 bill text